By Oyster Consulting LLC

 While the Division is likely to take a “facts and circumstances” approach to enforcement, there is nothing to suggest they would be lenient about inadvertent custody.
 Although each advisor’s business is different, there are at least two points of control available to firms:

-The Guidance reiterated that if an advisor has custody solely due its ability to withdraw fees, the exception from a surprise audit is still available, provided the advisor otherwise complies with the associated provisions of the Custody Rule.
-Likewise, if the conditions in the SEC’s February 21, 2017 No-Action Letter are met, the surprise audit is not necessary for firms using SLOA’s to provide bill-pay services for their clients.
-For more information on the No Action Letter, view our March 7, 2017 blog post “Standing Letters of Authorization Clarity Provided”.
+The Guidance reiterated that if an advisor has custody solely due its ability to withdraw fees, the exception from a surprise audit is still available, provided the advisor otherwise complies with the associated provisions of Rule 206(4)-2 (the Custody Rule).
+Likewise, if the conditions in the SEC’s February 21, 2017 No-Action Letter are met, the surprise audit is not necessary for firms using Standard Letters of Authorization (SLOAs) to provide bill-pay services for their clients.